Linaro/website/_posts/current/blog/2020-06-15-linaro-a-decade-of-development.md

 ---
-layout: post
-title: Linaro - A Decade of Achievement
+author: david.rusling
+category: blog
+date: 2020-06-18 03:21:00
 description: Founded in 2010, Linaro will be celebrating its 10th Anniversary on the 18th June 2020.
 The technological world has evolved significantly throughout this time, but one thing remains consistent and that is Linaro's expertise and collaboration within the Arm ecosystem.
 In this thought provoking article, David Rusling (CTO at Linaro) takes a look back at how Linaro came to be and also how the company has moved forward throughout the years.
-date: 2020-06-18 03:21:00
 image: /assets/images/content/10-year-graphic-horizonal1.png
+layout: post
 tags:
-  - linaro
-  - arm
-  - arm ecosystem
-  - opensource
-  - networking
+- Linaro
-  - mobile
+- Arm
-  - datacentre
+- Arm Ecosystem
-  - david
+- Networking
-  - rusling
+- Datacentre
-  - big data
+- Big Data
 - SoC
-  - linux
+- Linux
-  - linux kernel
+- Linux Kernel
-  - android
+- Android
-  - ledge
+- Ledge
 - Linus Torvalds
-category: blog
-author: david.rusling
+title: Linaro - A Decade of Achievement
 ---

 ### **Introduction**